Navjot-hubCreator/agentic-jira-intelligence/README.md

 - LLM APIs (OpenAI / Ollama)

 ---

-## 21. Resume Positioning

-This project demonstrates:

-- multi-agent AI system design
-- governed decision intelligence architecture
-- FinTech risk-aware AI workflows
-- production-grade AI governance thinking
-- enterprise system design capability

----

-## 22. Author

-Navjot Perhar
-AI Systems | FinTech | Risk & Governance AI

-## 23. Senior FAANG Signal Layer — Production Readiness, Failure Modes & Model Risk Signals
+## 23. Production Readiness, Failure Modes & Model Risk Signals

 This section elevates the system from a functional AI project to a **production-grade governed AI system design artifact**, aligned with expectations from senior AI / platform / applied ML roles in FAANG-level environments.

 ---

-## 23.1 System Failure Mode Analysis (Critical for Production AI Systems)
+## 23.1 System Failure Mode Analysis

 In real-world enterprise deployments, AI system failures rarely occur as complete breakdowns.
 Instead, they emerge as **subtle degradation patterns**.